 How do you say "giant engineering and steel company" in German?
 Try ThyssenKrupp and pronounce it "TISS-in kroop."
 The company is one of the world's largest steel producers and operates worldwide in two business areas: Materials and Technologies.
 The first comprises the company's steel (carbon and stainless steel) and materials services businesses.
 ThyssenKrupp's Technologies group consists of its elevators unit, marine systems, components technology (for the auto and engineering markets), and plant technology (construction and environmental services) segments.
 Although its combined interests range from elevators to shipbuilding, the company has historically relied upon the steel market.

-ThyssenKrupp's diversified industrial operations are split into seven operating business areas, plus Inoxum (formerly Stainless Global) as a discontinued operation.
+The company’s business operations are organized into two divisions and seven operating business areas.
 The Materials division consists of the Steel Europe, Steel Americas, and Materials Services units.
 The Technologies division comprises the company's Elevator Technology, Plant Technology, Components Technology, and Marine Systems units.

 In fiscal 2014 (ended September) ThyssenKrupp's revenues grew by 7% due to strong growth in its capital goods business and sales from the recent acquisitions of Acciai Speciali Terni (AST) and VDM.

 That year the company posted net income of €195 million (compared to net loss of €1.58 billion in 2013) thanks to higher revenues and lower operating expenses.

 ThyssenKrupp's operating cash inflow increased to €887 million in 2014 (up from €786 million in the previous year) as the result of improved net income and a change in working capital.